InBetweenNames/gentooLTO/README.md

 * sys-libs/gpm
 * =sys-libs/compiler-rt-sanitizers-4.0.1 (5.0.0 seems unaffected)

 I have over 1500 packages installed on my system at this time, and I did an `emerge -e @world` before I uploaded my configuration to this repository.
-Allcurrently installed packages in my system, including deep dependencies, can be found in the file `worldsetdeep`.
+All currently installed packages in my system, including deep dependencies, can be found in the file `worldsetdeep`.
 Considering how few exceptions I have listed here, I find these results encouraging.
 Perhaps we are closer than we think to an LTOed default Gentoo system?

 ## How to use this configuration

 If you're building a new system, I'd recommend using glibc 2.25 since there are some packages which do not build with it.
 I wouldn't recommend just taking this repository as-is and using it as your portage--instead you should cherry pick the parts that are useful to you.
 A good start would be to take the `make.conf`, `env`, and `package.env` directories and leave out `python.conf` and `cross-armv7a-hardfloat-linux-gnueabi.conf`, and perhaps use GCC 7.2.0.
 In `make.conf`, make sure you set `-march` appropriately, as I have it set to Haswell currently and that may not be suitable for your system.
 You can set it to `native` if you are unsure what it should be.
 I would recommend taking the `patches` directory, too, if you are planning to build Firefox, as it needs a small buildsystem patch in order to handle LTO arguments correctly.

+## Goals of this project

+Ideally, it should be possible to build Gentoo with LTO by default, no exceptions.
+I'm not sure if we'll ever get to that point, but I think it's worthwhile trying.
+At the very least, we'll help catch undefined behaviour and packages that don't respect LDFLAGS, a worthwhile endeavour in its own right.
+If we could demonstrate that O3 and Graphite produce tangible benefits, perhaps we could even change the "O2-by-default" perception many people have.
+The internal compiler errors produced by GCC with Graphite should make for some good bug reports.

+## How to contribute

+The easiest way to contribute would be to test this on your own system and contribute your LTO, Graphite, and O3 overrides here.
+If you want to contribute new compiler flags, understand that these must keep with the overall philosophy of this repository: allow the compiler to make the final call as to whether a transformation should be applied or not.

+If you are willing to, try investigating things on a per-package basis to see if the problem can be corrected at the ebuild level.
+If not, consider sending a patch upstream to fix the problem.
+This could be very difficult, but would help a lot in keeping things clean here.

+If you get internal compiler errors, consider isolating the troubling code and making a GCC bug report with it.

+Some packages may perform worse with these configuration options rather than straight O2.
+These would also make good candidates for GCC bug reports, as it means the optimizers' cost functions may need to be adjusted.
+You may be able to use a package's own test suites to measure this yourself.
+I'll create a place to put these overrides when I get a PR about this.

+Some users have expressed interest in seeing benchmarks to measure the effects of this configuration on their systems.
+I would have performed such benchmarks myself if I had known of a good "general responsiveness" benchmark to test with.
+If you know of any good benchmarks that measure this, or are willing to develop one, please let me know.
+I think that this would be very useful to the Linux community as a whole.